OpenNebula/docs/source/deployment/opennebula_installation/frontend_installation.rst

 .. warning:: This will set the oneadmin password on the first boot.
 From that point, you must use the :ref:`oneuser passwd <manage_users>` command to change oneadmin's password.

-You are ready to start the OpenNebula daemons:
+You are ready to start the OpenNebula daemons.
+You can use systemctl for Linux distributions which have adopted systemd:

+.. prompt:: bash # auto

+    # systemctl start opennebula
+    # systemctl start opennebula-sunstone

+Or use service in older Linux systems:

 .. prompt:: bash # auto